dperezrada/keywords2vec/nlp/keywords2vec/README.md

 ### Train the model

-Lets first use only 30,000 references to train, and
+Lets first use only 30,000 references to train the embeddings
 ```
 python keywords2vec.py -i data/inputs/episte_title_abstract.tsv.gz --column-numbers=2,3 --additional-stopwords="from,will,vs,versus,from,patient,patients,ci,md" --name="episte_30000" --sample=30000
 ```